Lichfield Cathedral School: History

-Since the earliest days of its choral foundation, which can be traced back as far as the early 14th century, the Cathedral has made provision for the appointment and education of boy choristers.
+Since the earliest days of its choral foundation, which can be traced back as far as the early 14th century, the cathedral has made provision for the appointment and education of boy choristers.
 Choristers were housed and educated at Dam Street, just outside the Cathedral Close.
-After the start of World War II, the Dean and chapter decided to formally establish a school.
+After the start of the Second World War, the Dean and chapter decided to formally establish a school.
 St Chad's Cathedral School, as this independent preparatory school for boys was known, was opened on 27 January 1942.
 During the first ten years, the school experienced much growth and was in need of larger facilities.
 In 1953, it moved to the Bishop's Palace, its current location.

 Girls were admitted to the school for the first time in 1974.
-In 1981, the school became a financially independent Charitable Trust and took on its new name, Lichfield Cathedral School.
+In 1981, the school became a financially independent charitable trust and took on its new name, Lichfield Cathedral School.
 A pre-preparatory department was established in St Mary's School on the far side of Minster Pool in 1982.
 By 1988, the pre-prep had outgrown St Mary's and moved to its own premises.
-The School acquired St. John's Preparatory School in Longdon Green in 2006 and the two schools amalgamated.
+The School acquired St John's Preparatory School in Longdon Green in 2006 and the two schools amalgamated.
 The Pre-Prep (junior school, aged 3–8) is now situated on the Longdon site; the vacated space in the Close has been adapted for older year groups and specialist teaching.
 In September 2010, the school accepted its first sixth form pupils.

 In March 2012, a fire broke out in one of the main buildings and damaged an office.
-The school was commended by the Fire Services for their prompt action and coordination of the evacuation.
+The school was commended by Staffordshire Fire and Rescue Service for their prompt action and coordination of the evacuation.

 In September 2023, a request by the school to remove a mature 70-year old walnut tree's preservation order was denied by the local council.
 The school had requested the tree's removal to prevent allergic reactions among pupils with nut allergies, which one local councillor described as "overkill."